ballerburg9005/IQcaptcha/README.md

-  // these keys can also be specified by the client "wrongmax": int(3-10),                 // how often the client can fail the challenge "wrongtimeout": int(3-1000),           // how long client will be timed out in minutes, after failing wrongmax times "sitekey": string,                     // the sitekey / secret used by the client }
+  // these keys can also be specified by the client "wrongmax": int(3-10),                 // how often the client can fail the challenge "wrongtimeout": int(180-60000),        // how long client will be timed out in seconds, after failing wrongmax times "sitekey": string,                     // the sitekey / secret used by the client }
 ```